 Animals Pets Why Do Dogs Eat Grass?
 Here's what the experts say about your dog's grass-eating habits.
 By Morieka Johnson Morieka Johnson Writer Emory University Northwestern University Morieka Johnson is a former writer who covered pet products, health, and training.
-She created Soulpup, a website about responsible pet ownership. our editorial process Updated August 15, 2019 Share Twitter Pinterest Email Some dogs just like the taste of grass.
+She created Soulpup, a website about responsible pet ownership.
+Learn about our editorial process Updated August 15, 2019 Share Twitter Pinterest Email Some dogs just like the taste of grass.
 Tanja Esser/Shutterstock Animals Wildlife Pets Animal Rights Endangered Species No walk around the neighborhood is complete without my dog Lulu eating grass.
 Even on a full stomach, she likes to hunt for the perfect blades and chew away.
 Left unattended, I’m sure she could mow down a small lawn.
 Since lawns today have any number of herbicides and pesticides, many pet parents wonder if it's OK to let their dogs eat grass.
 Here's what the experts say about these grass-eating habits.
 It’s yummy: It's normal for dogs to chew on the green stuff because they like the taste of grass, says Dr. Jennifer Monroe of Eagles Landing Veterinary Hospital in Georgia.
 Some pooches even develop preferences that range from fresh leaves to drier weeds or even a particular species of grass.
-Nutritional deficiency: Most commercial dog foods offer a balanced diet, so many experts say its unlikely that your dog isn't getting the nutrition he needs from his dinner.
+Nutritional deficiency: Most commercial dog foods offer a balanced diet, so many experts say it's unlikely that your dog isn't getting the nutrition he needs from his dinner.
 Instead, dogs with certain intestinal diseases don’t necessarily digest food properly and have trouble absorbing minerals, which can lead to grazing, says Monroe.
 Anemia and bleeding in the gastrointestinal tract also cause dogs to eat dirt.
 Some dogs eat grass because they need to throw up. smerikal [CC by-SA 2.0]/Flickr They are trying to induce vomiting: When dogs are eating something that doesn’t agree with them, they often have an upset stomach and eat grass to induce vomiting.
 If eating grass causes your dog to vomit twice a week or more, call your veterinarian because there could be another underlying health issue.
 She also recommends a visit if there is any doubt that your dog may be ill; better safe than sorry.
 Some dogs nibble the lawn and are fine, while others are always eating grass and vomiting.
 It may just be the grass tickling their throat and stomach lining that causes them to vomit, says PetMD, or it could be something more serious.
 That's why it's key for dog owners to make sure their pets aren't sick.
 Keep track of how often your dog vomits and let your vet know.
 Instinct: One theory is that this unusual dog behavior is just instinct.
 Dogs in the wild are natural omnivores who eat meat and plants, so domesticated dogs naturally gravitate towards plant material too, says Purdue University College of Veterinary Medicine.
 Another theory is that wild dogs would eat plant material in the stomach of their prey, so they developed a taste for it.
 Behavioral issues: Dogs can develop obsessive-compulsive disorder (OCD) regarding the grass.
 (I suspect that my Lulu falls into this category.
 She’s pretty determined during those lawn-gobbling excursions.)
 In the majority of cases, Monroe says this is no reason for concern.
 To correct the behavior, she recommends reducing your dog’s grazing time.
 Basket muzzles restrict grass guzzling, too.
 In severe cases, she recommends consulting a certified veterinary behaviorist for advice.
 Otherwise, let them stop to smell — and chomp — the greenery.
 Warning Dogs cannot discern whether grass has been chemically treated.
 Use caution when walking on a neighbor's lawn, and use only non-toxic treatment options for your own yard.
 “You do have to be careful if you have a dog that is a chronic grass eater,” says Monroe.
 “We do have a lot of clients who bring pets in for vomiting and wonder if it’s from something the yard was treated with.”
 So, does that mean you should never let your dog eat grass?
 As long as you are being careful, not necessarily.
 “If they are not vomiting and not destructive, I say let them enjoy it,” Monroe says.
 Why Pets Matter to Treehugger At Treehugger, we are advocates of animal welfare, including our pets and other domestic animals.
 The better we understand our dogs, the better we can support and protect their wellbeing.
 We hope our readers will adopt rescue pets instead of shopping from breeders or pet stores, and will also consider supporting local animal shelters.